 I got involved in migraine advocacy because migraine had a devastating impact on my life for seven years.
 For seven years I was trapped in a downward spiral of fear, anxiety, pain, depression, guilt, and no control.
 I spared no expense seeing the best doctors and alternative practitioners and was getting nowhere.
 It got to a breaking point when I was on a week-long holiday with my then partner (now wife) where I had an attack every single day of our trip for her birthday.

 My migraine had ruined the holiday and taken a heavy toll on our relationship.
 It was then that I made a desperate decision to quit my job to focus full-time on my health.
 I didn’t realize it at the time, but this was the turning point in my condition.

-Eventually, I crawled out of chronic migraine.
+Eventually, I crawled out of chronic migraines.
 To this day it remains the most difficult thing I’ve ever done.

-Since then the Migraine World Summit has become one of the largest patient events in the field of headache and migraine.
+Since then the Migraine World Summit has become one of the largest patient events in the field of headaches and migraines.
 It has also become a platform on which we can advocate for those living with migraine disease.